 Glenn and Maggie of The Walking Dead

 A good word to describe a couple who can both escape hordes of the living dead would be “power couple”.
 It’s awesome that Glenn and Maggie meet in the aftermath of the living dead apocalypse.
 After everything that Maggie has been through, she is able to bring Glenn out of his shell and then love again.
 It’s incredible!
 It’s hard to keep count of how many times Maggie and Glenn have saved each other from zombies but that would be because they will always stick by each other.
-So as long as Maggie and Glenn are together, we’ll be tuning in for their happy ending.
+So as long as Maggie and Glenn are together, we’ll be tuning in for their happy ending for great couples.

 Callie and Arizona of Grey’s Anatomy

 Considering what they’ve both been through – car crash, shooting, and plane crash – it should be no surprise that Callie and Arizona have broken up after so many traumatic events.
 They might not be the first choice for a power couple in a show like Grey’s Anatomy, where it can be hard to keep track of who has slept with whom.
 Still, their romance is never short on drama and they’ve always been an exciting pair to watch.
 But don’t forget that Callie and Arizona have been through hell too.
 They make it work at work on a day-to-day basis, and in the end, they save lives every single day.
-Sure, it might not be the first thing that comes to mind when you think of a couple taking over the world.
+Sure, it might not be the first thing that comes to mind when you think of good couples taking over the world.
 Yet Callie is able to repair and mend bones, while Doctor Arizona saves the lives of little humans.
 If they feel like their various businesses and feelings get in the way of their daughter, then they can put them aside for her good.

 Mindy and Danny of The Mindy Project